Car hits two clinics | Dandenong Star Journal

 A witness said the driver reversed into the pathology clinic in the car park, and then drove forwards “in a panic” into the dental surgery.

-Two people removed themselves from the car and were treated by Ambulance Victoria paramedics at the scene, an FRV spokesperson said.

-About 20 FRV firefighters attended, as well as a crew from Greater Dandenong SES.
+About 20 FRV firefighters attended, as well as Ambulance Victoria paramedics and a crew from Greater Dandenong SES.

-“Firefighters, including FRV’s specialist Urban Search and Rescue unit, remain on scene and are working to safely remove the vehicle and shore up the building,” the FRV spokesperson said.
+“Firefighters, including FRV’s specialist Urban Search and Rescue unit, remain on scene and are working to safely remove the vehicle and shore up the building,” a FRV spokesperson said.

 “Local council has been notified and the buildings will be assessed by a building surveyor.”